William J. Cullerton

 William J. "Bill" Cullerton Sr. (June 2, 1923 – January 12, 2013) was an American World War II flying ace, entrepreneur, radio show host, and outdoorsman.
 Cullerton destroyed twenty-one Axis planes during the war, including sixteen destroyed in low-altitude attacks on the ground, ranking him as the second highest strafing ace in the 355th Fighter Group.
 He was the last surviving ace of the 355th Fighter Group ("Dragon Squadron"), which flew missions out of Steeple Morden, England, during World War II.

 Early life

 Cullerton was born in Chicago and raised in Oak Park, Illinois, graduated from Fenwick High School.
 His grandfather, Bill Jamison, owned a firm which still manufactures collectible fishing lures today.
 Cullerton worked for his grandfather as a teenager.
-He was a relative of several Chicago area political figures, including Edward "Foxy" Cullerton (first elected to the Chicago City Council in 1871); his cousin, the current President of the Illinois Senate John Cullerton; and Cook County Assessor P.J.
+He was a relative of several Chicago area political figures, including Edward "Foxy" Cullerton (first elected to the Chicago City Council in 1871); his cousin, former President of the Illinois Senate John Cullerton; and Cook County Assessor P.J.
 "Parky" Cullerton.

 Cullerton attended college for a short time, but left soon after to enlist during World War II.